 Malaria exposed volunteers who do not develop malaria infection after being challenged with malaria the first time may be invited back to be infected with malaria again in a repeat challenge experiment.
-This would happen approximately 5-7 months after the first challenge and would be optional.
+This will happen approximately 8-14 months after the first challenge and will be optional.
 Follow-up after this second challenge will last approximately 3 months.
 Up to 8 individuals will be recruited to be control subjects for the repeat challenge.
 The purpose of this second challenge is to see how long the protection of the investigational malaria vaccine lasts.
 You do not need to agree to take part in the second challenge in order to take part in this study.